jamaljsr/polar/CONTRIBUTING.md

   - Mac and Windows: you can just install [Docker Desktop](https://www.docker.com/products/docker-desktop)
   - Linux: you need to install [Docker Server](https://docs.docker.com/install/#server) and [Docker Compose](https://docs.docker.com/compose/install/) separately

+You can install the software directly on your machine or use automated devcontainers with docker, as explained in [Docker Approach](#docker-approach) section of this document.

 Once you have all of the required software installed, you can proceed to setup your local environment

 ### One-time Environment Setup